Bucatini with Amatriciana Sauce

 Bring 4 quarts of water to a boil.
 Season with 1 Pasta Rock according to package directions.
 Add pasta and cook to package directions.
 Drain and cover until ready to use.

-Meanwhile in a large saute pan heat the olive oil over medium high heat.
-Add the onion and saute until translucent, about 5-6 minutes.
+Meanwhile, in a large sauté pan, heat the Tuscan Herb Infused Olive Oil over medium-high heat.
+Add the onion and sauté until translucent, about 5-6 minutes.

 Add pancetta to the pan and cook until golden, about 6-7 minutes.
 Add the garlic and cook for an additional minute.

-Add white wine and Bruschetta.
-Cook until wine reduces by half, about 4-5 minutes.
+Add white wine and Bruschetta Dried Herb Blend.
+Cook until the wine reduces by half, about 4-5 minutes.

-Add tomatoes and sea salt and stir to combine.
-Reduce heat to medium low, cover pot, and simmer for 20-30 minutes.
+Add tomatoes and Smokey Bacon Infused Sea Salt and stir to combine.
+Reduce the heat to medium-low, cover the pot, and simmer for 20-30 minutes.

-Finish sauce with parmesan cheese.
-Add bucatini to the saute pan and toss to coat.
+Finish sauce with ½ cup Parmesan cheese.
+Add bucatini to the sauté pan and toss to coat.
 Continue to cook an additional 1-2 minutes to ensure pasta is warmed through.

-Serve with fresh parsley and a sprinkle parmesan.
+Serve with fresh parsley and a sprinkle of Parmesan.
+Enjoy!

 Recipe Note